-In July 2020, Museum Development UK (MDUK) released a statement in response to the international Black Lives Matter protests following the death of George Floyd in police custody, stating its commitment to learning, taking action and to actively listen to what was happening across the globe.
+In July 2020, Museum Development UK (MDUK) released a statement in response to the international Black Lives Matter protests following the death of George Floyd in police custody, stating its commitment to learn, taking action and actively listen to what was happening across the globe.

 The first thing MDUK did was establish an Equality, Diversity and Inclusion (EDI) working group.
 The group has met every two months to share ideas, concerns, challenges and our aspirations for the kinds of changes we want to see in the museum sector with regards to diversity and inclusion and how we can enable these changes.
 EDI is now a standing agenda item at quarterly MDUK Committee and twice-monthly MD England leads meetings.
 MDUK is also part of the UK Museums Workforce Group.